Search results for

 Price: Free

 Facebook Messenger is probably the easiest alternative to FaceTime on Android.
-Tons of people use Facebook and that includes most of the people you know (probably).
-That means that you can do video calls with people without having to talk many people into using a brand new service.
-The app itself is functional even if it is bloated and annoying.
-It also works cross-platform so your iOS, Android, and computer toting friends can join the fun.
+Many people use Facebook, including most people you know (probably).
+That means that you can do video calls with people without having to talk many people into using a brand-new service.
+The app itself is functional, even if it is bloated and annoying.
+It also works cross-platform, so your iOS, Android, and computer-toting friends can join the fun.
 We wish Facebook would work on making the app a little less horrible, though.
 Messenger Lite recently got video chat support.
 We recommend trying out the Lite version first.

 Price: Free